Yadkin Valley AVA: Soil

+Iredell series have high shrink-swell clayey subsoils, which perch water during wet periods and result in less than desirable internal drainage.
+The less than desirable, high shrink-swell clayey soils are more abundant to the south and east of the viticultural area.
+The Blue Ridge Mountains are to the west and north of the area.
+The petition contends that these limitations define the Yadkin Valley as a unique viticultural area.

+Viticulture

+Yadkin Valley had a pre-Prohibition wine industry, when North Carolina produced the most wine than any other state in the nation, centered on the native Muscadine vine.
+The 18th Amendment prohibited the manufacture and sale of intoxicating liquors nationwide in 1920.
+Vineyards were uprooted in favor of tobacco and soybeans which became the cash crops.
 For decades, the area was a key tobacco-growing region.
-However, as tobacco farming and cigarette manufacturing in the area declined, some entrepreneurs, including tobacco farmers, have turned to winemaking.
+However, as tobacco farming and cigarette manufacturing in the area declined, some entrepreneurs, including tobacco farmers, transformed the fertile land to viticulture.
 The native grapes of this region of the southeastern United States include Vitis cordifolia, Vitis labrusca, Vitis aestivalis, Vitis cinerea, and Vitis rotundifolia (muscadine and scuppernong).
 Early attempts to grow the European wine grape, Vitis vinifera, in the southeastern United States, including 18th century efforts by Thomas Jefferson at Monticello, Virginia, had mixed success.
 But in the past two to three decades, viticultural research has helped these grapes to survive the climate, soil, and pests of the region.
-Additionally, Surry Community College, located in Dobson, North Carolina, has served as a valuable community resource for this growing industry by offering certificate and degree programs in viticulture and enology.
+Additionally, Surry Community College, located in Dobson, served as a valuable community resource for the growing industry by offering certificate and degree programs in viticulture and enology.
 In 2005, Davidson County Community College formed a partnership with Surry Community College for the delivery of the viticulture and enology program/certifications in Davidson and Davie counties.

-In 2003, in an effort led by Charlie and Ed Shelton of Shelton Vineyards, the United States' Bureau of Alcohol, Tobacco, Firearms and Explosives approved the new appellation for the region with the name Yadkin Valley AVA, allowing winemakers to bottle wines with a label indicating that the wine came from the Yadkin Valley.
-In 2005, there were 14 wineries and 400 acre of vineyards in the region.
-By 2013, there were 38 wineries operating in the Yadkin Valley.
-As of December 13, 2022, there were 44 wineries making wine in the Yadkin Valley.
+In 2002, Charlie and Ed Shelton of Shelton Vineyards petitioned the ATF to recognize Yadkin Valley as an AVA, allowing winemakers to bottle wines with label indicating it was sourced from the Yadkin Valley.
+In 2005, the area's viticulture industry grew to 14 wineries and 400 acre of vineyards in the region.
+By 2013, there was 38 wineries operating in the Yadkin Valley.
+As of 2024, there are nearly 50 wineries resident in the appellation.

-Geography

-The Yadkin Valley area is in the piedmont and foothills of the Blue Ridge Mountains.
-One of the most recognizable landmarks in the AVA is Pilot Mountain.
-The hardiness zone is mostly 7a and 7b, with 6b in some higher areas.

-Travel

-Decanter Magazine published a story about the Yadkin Valley region in October 2021.
+Decanter Magazine published a story featuring Yadkin Valley wineries in October 2021.

-Southern Living Magazine published a feature story about the Yadkin Valley region in November 2007.
+Southern Living Magazine also featured North Carolina's viticulture industry and Yadkin Valley wineries in November 2007.

-Local wine festivals

 The Yadkin Valley Wine Festival is traditionally held the third Saturday in May at the Municipal Park in Elkin.
 The Yadkin Valley Grape Festival is held the third Saturday in October in Yadkinville.
 Prior to 2005, these wineries also participated in the North Carolina Wine Festival.
-The Budbreak Wine and Craft Beer Festival is usually held in downtown Mount Airy, North Carolina on the first Saturday in May.
+The Budbreak Wine and Craft Beer Festival is usually held in downtown Mount Airy on the first Saturday in May.